Practice Areas Bakersfield Lawyers Bakersfield Elder Abuse Lawyers

 In this blog, we will provide an overview of the types of elder abuse, the signs of elder abuse, and the services you can expect when you hire an elder abuse attorney.

 This act encompasses a wide range of physical abuse, neglect, financial exploitation, abandonment, isolation, and any other mistreatment that results in bodily harm, pain, or mental suffering.
-It also covers the deprivation of goods or services essential to avoiding harm or suffering by a care custodian.
+It also covers cases in which a care custodian deprives an elder of goods or services essential to avoiding harm or suffering.
 The EADACPA provides a framework for pursuing civil action in elder abuse cases.

-Every individual is unique and may exhibit different signs of abuse.
+Individuals are unique and exhibit different signs of abuse.
 An older adult’s mental capacity, personality, and personal history are just a few factors that can affect how they show they are being abused.
-And because some elderly individuals think it’s inappropriate or shameful to talk about abuse, it can sometimes be even harder to identify.
+And the fact that some elderly individuals think it’s inappropriate or shameful to talk about abuse can make elder abuse even harder to identify.

 Physical elder abuse is a heartbreaking and unacceptable form of mistreatment where someone physically assaults an elderly person.
 This abuse can come from many sources, including family members, caregivers, strangers, and even nursing home staff or medical personnel.